Retirement planning: how to prepare for your retirement

 9. Make financial adjustments over time

 When you encounter major life changes or there is a change to financial markets, make sure to adjust your retirement plan accordingly.
-It is a good idea to periodically review and adjust your retirement plan to align with your current income, expenses, and goals.
+Experts recommend to periodically review and adjust your retirement plans to align with your current income, expenses, and goals.

 10. Get professional advice